SDN Children’s Services

 Board Governance Charters

-The SDN and CFS Boards each have a Governance Charter that outlines the responsibilities and duties of each board and its directors.
+The SDN and CFS Boards each have a Governance Charter that outlines the responsibilities and duties of each board and its directors and are regularly reviewed.
 The Governance Charter includes the boards’ terms of reference, and their approach to key corporate governance issues (such as board structure and composition, relationship between the boards and the CEO and management, powers retained by each board, board meeting procedures, board evaluation, and director insurance and development).
 They also set out responsibilities of directors concerning risk management and financial management, and approaches to dealing with conflict of interest.
 The SDN Governance Charter includes details about the requirements for the nomination of company Members.

 Policies and procedures